National Construction Code changes

 What are the benefits of the NCC changes?

-- Improved accessibility and liveability so everyone can access more areas of the home.
-This means families can stay in their homes for longer as they won't need to modify as much as they age.
+The mandated accessibility features ensure everyone can access more areas of the home.
+This means families can stay in their homes for longer, as they won't need to modify as much as they age, and new homes will be more accommodating to people with varying mobility needs.

-- Improved waterproofing changes designed to increase the accessibility, safety and longevity of homes.By setting new minimum standards and performance requirements for energy efficiency, the NCC encourages innovative design and contributes to the global push for greener living.
+Waterproofing changes were designed to increase the accessibility, safety and longevity of new houses.
+With new minimum requirements for energy efficiency, the NCC encouraged innovative design and contributed to the global push for greener living.

-Our design team has took almost 12 months to remodel our most popular designs.
-They’ve left no stone unturned to find the most cost-effective way to deliver designs that are both energy-efficient and beautiful to live in.
+Our design team took almost 12 months to remodel our most popular designs.
+They left no stone unturned to find the most cost-effective way to deliver designs that are both energy-efficient and beautiful to live in.

 Commonly asked questions

-Q: How does the NCC promote energy efficiency?
+Q: How did the NCC promote energy efficiency?

-A: The NCC has established new minimum standards for energy efficiency in new homes.
-This aligns with global sustainability goals and encourages designs that cut energy use.
+A: The NCC established new minimum standards for energy efficiency in new homes.
+This aligned with global sustainability goals and encouraged designs that cut energy use.

 A: Some of the National Construction Code 2022 changes, including waterproofing, took effect in Queensland on 1 May 2023.
-A transition period applies to the liveability and energy efficiency requirements until 1 October 2023.
+A transition period applied to the liveability and energy efficiency requirements until 1 October 2023.
 All new homes constructed after this time must meet the new requirements and Modern Homes standards.
+From 1 May 2024, all new Queensland homes must meet higher energy efficiency standards.

 Q: Are all builders in Queensland complying with the new NCC changes?